 Sprays also are available to keep your lenses mist-free.
 You can find anti-fog sprays at Amazon.

-Just note that these can cause irritation of the eyes in some people, so they may not work for everyone.
+Just note that these can irritate the eyes in some people, so they may not work for everyone.

 3. Tuck a small tissue into the mask

 Newsweek says attaching a small tissue to the inside of the mask will absorb moisture that otherwise would find its way to the lenses.

 The publication recommends placing a folded tissue at the top of your mask and taping it there.

 4. Slide your glasses further down your nose

 By sliding your spectacles a little lower down your nose and further from the top edge of the mask, you can keep them out of the way of the moist air escaping from the top of the mask.

 This is probably not an ideal long-term solution, but it works in a pinch.

 5. Modify the mask to better fit your face

 Finally, Glamour says a mask that fits your face more snugly is less likely to produce fogging.
 So, if the mask has a wire inside the top edge, pinch it to your nose.